 More events are being scheduled right now!
-If you're interested in hosting a campus workshop or regional conference, please contact Jennifer Worth at email@example.com or 212-851-2112.
+If you're interested in hosting a campus workshop or regional conference during the 2016-17 academic year, please contact Jennifer Worth at email@example.com or 212-851-2112.

-June 9-12, 2016: We look forward to seeing you at our largest yearly event, where faculty and administrators gather from around the country to learn about "Reacting to the Past."
-Institute offerings include intensive workshops on twelve different games, as well as plenary and concurrent sessions that explore issues related to teaching and learning, faculty development, and the future of higher education more generally.
+- Our largest yearly event gathers faculty and administrators from around the country to learn about "Reacting to the Past," offering intensive workshops on twelve different games, as well as plenary and concurrent sessions that explore issues related to teaching and learning, faculty development, and the future of higher education more generally.

-July 13-16, 2016: Faculty interested in game design are encouraged to participate in the annual Game Development Conference (GDC), hosted by the Central Michigan University in Mt.
-Pleasant, MI.
-Wednesday, July 13 will be set aside for one-day/one-game play for those new to Reacting to the Past or new to a particular game, and July 14-16 will encompass the GDC itself.
-The Call for Proposals for GDC 2016 can be found here.
+- Faculty interested in game design were encouraged to participate in the annual Game Development Conference (GDC), hosted by the Newman University in Wichita, KS.
+Wednesday, July 12 will set aside for one-day/one-game play for those new to Reacting to the Past or new to a particular game, and July 13-15 will encompass the GDC itself.

 Right Column Copy